MithrilJS/mithril.js/docs/request.md

 })
 ```

 In the example above, assuming `/api/v1/users` returns an array of objects, the `User` constructor will be instantiated (i.e. called as `new User(data)`) for each object in the array.
-If the response returned a single object, that object would be used as the `data` argument.
+If the response returned a single object, that object would be used as the `body` argument.

 ---